Advancing Cybersecurity Training and Skills in an Industry Faced With a Talent Shortage

 Successful Programs for Preparing the Workforce

-The annual U.S. Homeland Security Cyber Challenge (USCC) fulfills its ranks seeking the best 10,000 U.S. networks.
+The annual U.S. Homeland Security Cyber Challenge (USCC) fulfills its ranks by seeking the best 10,000 U.S. networks.

 - NICCS Partners, The National Initiative for Cybersecurity Careers Studies, in lead cybersecurity training and workforce development.
 This cybersecurity career path can be elusive; its groups and specialty areas: